Approved Executive Committee of the Board of Governors X2000.26

 - falsification or misrepresentation of a document, or use of a falsified document

-- colluding with colleagues in committing academic or scientific misconduct or fraud
+- colluding with colleagues in committing academic or scientific misconduct.

 Academic fraud and scientific misconduct are dealt with pursuant to the Senate Policy on Academic Fraud and the applicable collective agreements.